Generalized splines on graphs with two labels and polynomial splines on cycles: Applications

 If the pinwheel has four triangles and a singular vertex, then the dimension of $S^1_d(\Delta)$ is

 If the pinwheel has $n \geq 3$ triangles and no singular vertex, then the dimension of $S^1_d(\Delta)$ is

 \end{corollary}

-\begin{proof} Lemma \ref{lem:dualcycles} asserts that the pinwheel with four triangles and a singular vertex is the only geometrically-realizable cycle with just two distinct labels.
-Theorem \ref{thm:2labalg} constructed an upper-triangular basis for the module of splines over the polynomial ring in the two-label case.
+\begin{proof} Lemma \ref{lem:dualcycles} asserts that the pinwheel with a singular vertex is the only geometrically-realizable cycle with just two distinct edge-labels.
+Theorem \ref{thm:2labalg} built an upper-triangular basis for the module of splines over the polynomial ring in the two-label case.
 Each module generator of degree $j$ contributes $m_{d-j}$ elements to the vector space basis in degree at most $d$, since each module generator can be multiplied by each of the $m_{d-j}$ monomials of degree at most $d-j$.

 If $\Delta$ is not the pinwheel with a singular vertex, Theorem \ref{theorem: pinwheel characterization} showed that $\Delta$ must have at least three successive distinct labels.
 Lemma \ref{lem:reduced} gave a homogeneous basis for the spline space as a module over the polynomial ring in this case.
 Thus each module generator of degree $j$ contributes $m_{d-j}$ elements to the vector space basis in degree at most $d$.
 This proves the claim. \end{proof}